-Existing studies have established bi-directional relationships between mobility and cognitive function,1-6 especially executive function7-14 and processing speed.
-Some studies have shown that cognitive impairments precede mobility decline, while others have demonstrated that impaired mobility precedes cognitive decline in older adults.
-A meta-analysis review supports the hypothesis that gait speed changes likely precede cognitive changes and incident dementia, particularly for non-Alzheimer dementia.(4) In addition, even subtle changes in gait that are not visible to the eye are predictive of important clinical outcomes including mild cognitive tasks such as walking while performing calculations) may be particularly sensitive to incident cognitive changes.
-To date, however, the relationship of cognition with mobility is poorly understood.
+Existing studies have established bi-directional relationships between mobility and cognitive function, 1-6 especially executive function 7-14 and processing speed.
+13,15 Some studies have shown that cognitive impairments precede mobility decline, 1,2 while others have demonstrated that impaired mobility precedes cognitive decline in older adults.
+3,5 A meta-analysis review supports the hypothesis that gait speed changes likely precede cognitive changes and incident dementia, particularly for non-Alzheimer dementia.
+(4) In addition, even subtle changes in gait that are not visible to the eye are predictive of important clinical outcomes including mild cognitive impairment, dementia and falls.
+16-18 Performance on dual tasks (concurrent physical and cognitive tasks such as walking while performing calculations) may be particularly sensitive to incident cognitive changes.
+19 To date, however, the relationship of cognition with mobility is poorly understood.